Just and Prosperous People's Party

 The Just and Prosperous People's Party (Partai Rakyat Adil Makmur, PRIMA) is a centre-left to left-wing political party in Indonesia.
 The party formed after a merger of the People's Democratic Party (PRD) and numerous mass organizations.
 PRIMA's formation was announced on 27 May 2020, gained approval from the Ministry of Law and Human Rights on 29 September 2020, and officially founded on 1 June 2021.

 The party promoted nine programs known as the 9 Ways of Justice and Prosperous People (9 Jalan Rakyat Adil dan Makmur): Fair taxation, national industrialization, modern agriculture, strengthening small and medium business enterprises, clean government, progressive advancement of Indonesian peoples, upholding democracy, and gender equality.

 Most of the party members and officials during its declaration were PRD cadres and its affiliates.
 The only exception is R Gautama Wiranegara, a retired major general of Indonesian Army and was a general secretary of National Counter Terrorism Agency.

-Due to its connection to the PRD, which was aligned to left-wing politics and had a strong socialist foundation, the party has been attacked and accused as "Neo-Communist" by Islamic far-right extremists and New-Order revivalists.
+Due to its connection to the PRD, which was aligned to left-wing politics and had a strong socialist foundation, the party has been attacked and accused as "Neo-Communist" by New-Order revivalists.
 The accusation was dismissed by party officials.